PayalSasmal10/cv/README.md

-This is for webdevelopement work
+This is my personal website which i make it simple.